Make a Difference in Biochemical Research and Medicine

 Build relationships with your professors

-You’ll have the opportunity to engage in faculty-mentored research in the university’s state-of-the-art labs — or Wild Basin Creative Research Center in Austin, a nature preserve managed by St. Edward’s — and present your work at academic conferences and for publication.
+You’ll have the opportunity to engage in faculty-mentored research, present your work at professional conferences and submit your findings for publication.

-You’ll have the chance to serve as a teaching assistant for a laboratory course where you’ll learn more about biochemistry and practical laboratory applications, and enhance your leadership and teamwork skills — all while helping fellow students.
+Gain valuable experience as a teaching assistant for a laboratory course where you’ll enhance your benchwork, leadership and teamwork skills — all while helping fellow students.

-Get involved in The American Chemical Society professional community
+Get involved in The American Chemical Society student chapter

 Reap the Rewards of Austin